GDxU/fconsole/README.md

 # FConsole
-FConsole is a bunch* of useful debug tools for speeding up development process.
+FConsole is a bunch* of useful debug tools for speeding up development process written in [TypeScript](https://github.com/Microsoft/TypeScript).

 *Inspired by [Flash-Console](https://github.com/junkbyte/flash-console)*